Make a record for local wildlife

-The 2021 City Nature Challenge takes place in 2 parts
+The 2021 City Nature Challenge takes place in two parts

-April 30th - May 3rd: Taking pictures of wild animals and plants
+30 April - 3 May: Taking pictures of wild animals and plants.

-May 4th - May 9th: Identifying what was found
+4 May - 9 May: Identifying what was found.

 Wildlife records are a really important resource to conservation organisations and charities like our own.
 They help us build up a better picture of how a particular area or species is faring at a local level and how they might be responding to things like habitat loss or climate change.